Har-sh-arma/Devheat_Beta_Maha-Devs/README.md

 ```

 **JAVA** is used to create an Android web container with appropriate settings.
 It also helps establish a Javascript inteface and to
 receive and store user data in user.json file.
-It is also used to pass on dat to Javascript.
+It is also used to pass on data to Javascript.
 It is also used to prompt the user for
 necessary usage permissions.